 The doorbell rang and Samantha excused herself to answer it.
 She opened the door to be greeted by a man in a green suit and a big smile on her face.
 As soon as Samantha realized who it was, she lit up, "Brian O'Brian!
 What a marvelous surprise."

-"Hello, Samantha!," Brian greeted her, his Irish accent coming through.
+"Hello, Samantha!"
+Brian greeted her with his Irish accent coming through.

 "Oh, I'm terribly sorry, I didn't know you had company," Brian apologized when he saw Larry, Louise, and Endora.